 Superfoods provide a host of benefits to help us live longer, healthier lives.

 More and more kids and adults pack lunches for school or work.
 The portable lunch can satisfy the need for food and relaxation even in a relatively brief 30-minute lunch break.
 (PDF format only)

 How does bone loss occur?
 Who is most at risk?
 What can you do to prevent osteoporosis?
 Find these answers and more in this two-page fact sheet.
 (PDF format only)

 Osteoporosis is a painful, disfiguring disease in which bone density gradually decreases, causing weak bones that break and fracture easily.
 Risk factors, what you can do and daily calcium needs are discussed.
 (PDF format only)

 Learn the signs of diabetes -- type 1, type 2 and gestational diabetes.
 (PDF Format Only)

 Protein foods include both animal (meat, poultry, seafood and eggs) and plant (beans, peas, soy products, nuts and seeds) sources.
 We all need protein.
 Use these 10 tips to find out how to choose protein and how much is enough.
 A Caribbean casserole recipe is included.
 (PDF format only)

-Rice is an extremely healthy food.
-It's low in fat and sodium, contains potassium and fiber and is rich in antioxidants.
+Rice comes in many varieties and is a healthful food.
+It is low in fat and sodium, contains potassium and fiber and is rich in antioxidants.
 (PDF Format Only)

 Blueberries are among the wild shrubs that produce edible berries – with others being cranberries, bilberries and cowberries.
 These berries are known for having important health benefits.
 Learn the uses and health benefits of blueberries in this publication.
 (PDF Format Only)